trizen/sidef-book/syntax_and_semantics/literals/string.md

 ```

-If you need to write a string that has many double quotes, parenthesis, or similar characters, you can use alternative literals:
+For writing a string that has many double quotes, parenthesis, or similar characters, one can use alternative literals:

 ```ruby
 # Supports double quotes and nested parenthesis